beoran/go-like-generics-proposal/README.md

 ```

-### Using types that refer to themselves in contracts
+### Using types that refer to themselves in type templates

 Although this is implied by what has already been discussed, it’s

-worth pointing out explicitly that a contract may require a method to
+worth pointing out explicitly that a type template may require a method to

-have an argument whose type is one of the contract’s type parameters.
+have an argument whose type is one of the type template’s type parameters.

 ```Go